wp-plugins/wp-meetup/README.txt

 Uses the [Meetup PHP API](https://github.com/wizonesolutions/meetup_api) developed by wizonesolutions.

 By using this plugin you the user are "Explicitly" granting permission to embed a link to "Nuanced Media".
 We are not getting crazy with this.
 We have setup the plugin to only have a 10% chance to display a link to Nuanced Media's website when you post an event from Meetup.
-If you really really hate giving us a link.
-Feel free to take it out of the code; however, when we starving at night because no one knows who we are, we will be thinking of you ;p
+If you really really hate giving us a link, feel free to take it out of the code.
+However, when we starving at night because no one knows who we are, we will be thinking of you ;p

 For more detailed information visit the plugin homepage at [Nuanced Media](http://nuancedmedia.com/wordpress-meetup-plugin/).